 Prepare the tomato sauce

 - Add tomato paste, sugar, dried oregano, dried mixed herbs, chilli powder, and paprika.
-Cook and stir for about 2 minutes.1 tablespoon tomato paste, ¼ teaspoon chilli powder, 2 teaspoons paprika, 2 teaspoons mixed dried herbs, 1 teaspoon dried oregano, 1 teaspoon sugar
+Cook and stir for about 2 minutes.1 tablespoon tomato paste, ¼ teaspoon chilli powder, 2 teaspoons paprika, 2 teaspoons mixed dried herbs, 1 teaspoon dried oregano, 1 teaspoon granulated sugar

 - Turn the heat to low, add a lid to your pan, and cook for 20 minutes.

-Meanwhile prepare the pasta
+Meanwhile prepare the pasta:

-Finish the tomato ragu sauce
+Finish the tomato pasta sauce:

 - After 20 minutes add the meat-free sausages to the tomato sauce and stir.Gently simmer the sauce for 2-3 minutes to heat the sausages.